April 2022 | Publication of THE SOAS ELEPHANT READER, edited by Ed Emery

 Régis Debruyne was invited to expose the Contribution of comparative genetics to the understanding of the evolution and distribution of elephants.

 From left to right: Dharma (8 years), Kamali (3 months), Gaja (2 years), Kalpana (40 years), Kuja (3 years), Kunti (32 years).

 They are more autonomous but still come back to camp on their own regularly to receive their supplement ration.

 November 2015 | Fourth birth at Aane Mane

 Kunti gave birth to her 3rd calf: a female born on November 2nd, 2015.
 She was 91 cm in height and was named Kamali.

 February 2015 | ElephanTTrackinG, a complete wildlife tracking system

-Introduced by Aane Mane Foundation in exclusive collaboration with Geotraceur (France), ElephanTTrackinG is a complete wildlife tracking system that includes the latest technology available today.
+Designed by the Aane Mane Foundation in exclusive collaboration with GeoNative (France), ElephanTTrackinG is a complete wildlife tracking system that includes the latest technology available today.

 October 2014 | Release of the book ENFANT D'ELEPHANTS (Elephants’ Child)